emilsvennesson/shed/documents/assignments/sdd.md

 - **Drink generator,**
  generates drinks based on certain criteria as well as ingredients that will be specified by the user.
   The ingredients put in will be products, the program will then read a set amount of drinks from a local file and check which drinks have these products as an ingredient

 - **APK Leaderboard,**
-Gives a list based on the amount of alcohol and the price of a certain product.
+Displays a list based on the amount of alcohol and the price of a certain product.
 The product with the most amount of alcohol and the cheapest price will be on the top of the list while the most expensive product with the least amount of alcohol will be at the bottom.

 ###Features
 The features that will be implemented using these components are